Dry Mouth Guide

 Here are also some over the counter products available in the market today to help overcome dry mouth problems.

 To help fight the effects of dry mouth, these little breath strips can help.
 This cool mint reduces 52% more plaque and 21% more gingivitis than brushing and flossing alone.
-It also has ADA seal of acceptance for fighting plaque and gingivitis and has over 100 years of safe use and 50 years of research.
+It also has an ADA seal of acceptance for fighting plaque and gingivitis and has over 100 years of safe use and 50 years of research.
 This product is effective in helping to prevent and reduce gingivitis and plaque above the gum line.

 This product is #1 dentist and hygienist recommended spray for relief of dry mouth symptoms, and for immediate relief of dry mouth symptoms.
-It also has long lasting soothing moisturization which helps keep mouth fresh and has a refreshing gentle mint flavor.
+It also has long-lasting soothing moisturization which helps keep mouth fresh and has a refreshing gentle mint flavor.
 To relieve your symptoms, spray this gentle mint directly into your mouth, onto the tongue, and spread thoroughly inside the mouth.

 This product has been formulated by dentists and work in three stages to make sure your mouth is moist, fresh and healthy.
-Plus, it is certified vegan and gluten-free and also contains only health ingredients.
+Plus, it is certified vegan and gluten-free and also contains only healthy ingredients.
 Its proprietary blend of natural flavors and healthy ingredients acts quickly to relieve symptoms associated with dry mouth.

 These soothing mint flavor ACT lozenges are formulated with Xylitol.
 This cures bad breath which is caused by dry mouth, and it helps in relieving the uncomfortable feeling of dry mouth, moisturize mouth tissue, and freshen your breath.
 It also helps provide temporary relief from dry mouth wherever you are.